simonkrol/GithubContributions/README.md

 $ pip install BeautifulSoup4
 $ pip install schedule
 ```
-- Create an environ.py file in the same directiory as contributions.pyw
+- Create a config.py file in the same directiory as contributions.pyw
 - Create a Twilio account and generate a number to send from
 - Use your Twilio account to set each of the environment variables in a method called set_env within the config.py file
 ```
+import os
 def set_env():
 	os.environ['TWILIO_ACCOUNT_SID']=...
 	os.environ['TWILIO_AUTH_TOKEN']=...
 	os.environ['TWILIO_NUMBER']=...#Check twilio for formatting requirements
 	os.environ['MY_NUMBER']=...
 ```

-- Set the scheduled time and your github username
+- Set the scheduled time and your github username within the main.pyw file

 ### Usage
 - Execute through command line
 ```
-$ python contributions.pyw
+$ python main.pyw
 ```
 - or Right click on file and run using Python

-### Heroku Server Setup
+### #2: SMS Response, Heroku Server Setup
 - Download and clone repository
 - Create heroku project
 ```